AWACS: NATO’s 'eyes in the sky'

-- the E-3A Component based at NAB Geilenkirchen, which operates the 14 NATO-owned NATO E-3A aircraft (the squadrons are manned by integrated international crews from 19 nations); and
+- the E-3A Component based at NAB Geilenkirchen, which operates the 14 NATO-owned NATO E-3A aircraft (the squadrons are manned by integrated international crews from 19 countries ); and

 - the E-3D Component based at Royal Air Force (RAF) Waddington, United Kingdom, which operates its three Boeing E-3D aircraft (the component is manned by RAF personnel only).
 The RAF is currently in the process of retiring its fleet of E-3Ds and will replace them with the more modern E-7 AEW&C aircraft.

 The Force also maintains three forward-operating bases (FOBs) at Konya in Turkey, Aktion in Greece, Trapani in Italy, and a forward-operating location (FOL) at Ørland, Norway.

 The AWACS programme, including execution of modernisation projects, is managed on a day-to-day basis by the NAEW&C Programme Management Agency (NAPMA), which is located in Brunssum, the Netherlands.
 The agency is staffed by military officers seconded to the agency and by civilian officials from the nations participating in the programme.
-In 2011, the NAPMA General Manager was assigned by the NAPMO nations as the Technical Airworthiness Authority (TAA) for the NATO E-3A fleet.
+In 2011, the NAPMA General Manager was assigned by the NAPMO member countries as the Technical Airworthiness Authority (TAA) for the NATO E-3A fleet.
 Supported by a dedicated engineering office, the TAA shares responsibilities for airworthiness certification, together with the NAEW&C Force Commander, who is responsible for operations and support of the fleet and serves as the Operational Airworthiness Authority.

 During the 1960s, it became clear that military aircraft could no longer fly high enough to avoid surface-to-air missiles.
 To survive in an increasingly lethal air defence environment, aircraft were forced down to levels little higher than tree-top.
 By the 1970s, the requirement to detect high-speed combat aircraft with low-level penetration capability made it necessary to augment NATO’s system of ground-based radars with new means.